 There Is Conflict of Interests With Profits and Costs

-Unfortunately too, something coming from an insurance company that is focused on money rather than healing brings a conflict of interest.
-Insurance companies are profit-driven organizations, and their free health programs may be designed to benefit their bottom line rather than the health needs of their members.
+Unfortunately, when an insurance company focused on profits rather than healing offers wellness programs, it creates a conflict of interest.
+Insurance companies, as profit-driven organizations, may design free health programs to benefit their bottom line rather than meet members’ health needs.

 So-called “free” programs may actually come with hidden costs like co-pays and other fees that add up over time.
 The original cost of a program may actually be added onto dollar amounts charged to companies in order to appear free.